buzzqw/TUS/OBSS/OBSSv2-eng.md

 | **Range**: | Touch |
 | **Duration**: | 1 hour |

-A creature' \*\*s movement increases by 3 feet until the end of the spell.
+A creature' \*\*s movement increases by 3 meters until the end of the spell.

 **For each Magic Critical Success** obtained in the Magic Check, you can target an additional creature.